 It is the responsibility of the owner to determine the suitability of prospective families as the GHA does not screen for suitability as participants.
 Owners are encouraged to screen applicants for rent payment and eviction history, credit history, prior rental references and damage to units, and other factors related to the family's suitability as a renter.
-Owners may not discriminate on the basis of race, religion, sex, color, national origin, disability, sexual orientation, gender identity or familial status.
+Owners may not discriminate based on race, religion, sex, color, national origin, disability, sexual orientation, gender identity or familial status.